shalanah/inapp-debugger/README.md

 ## Android

-On Android, till recently (https://github.com/shalanah/inapp-debugger/issues/11), you could use intent link to reliably escape.
+On Android, you can the intent link to escape most in-app browsers.

 - ❌ 🔇 - Fails to download file without any indication to user (silent)
 - ❌ 📝 - Fails but provides a note